-For your safety, and to protect the sensitive electronic components in your computer, you are requested to drain residual flea power before removing or replacing any components in your computer.
+For your safety, and to protect the sensitive electronic components in your computer, you must drain residual flea power before removing or replacing any components in your computer.

-Draining residual flea power, also known as a performing a "hard reset," is also a common troubleshooting step if your computer does not turn on or boot into the operating system.
+Draining flea power, also known as a performing a "hard reset," is also a common troubleshooting step if your computer does not turn on or boot into the operating system.

-Perform the following steps to drain the residual flea power:
+Perform the following steps to drain the flea power:

-- 1. Turn off your computer.
+- 1. Turn off the computer.

-- 2. Disconnect the power adapter from your computer.
+- 2. Disconnect the power adapter from the computer.

 - 3. Remove the base cover.

 - 4. Remove the battery.

-CAUTION: The battery is a Field Replaceable Unit (FRU) and the removal/installation is intended for authorized service technicians only.
+CAUTION: The battery is a Field Replaceable Unit (FRU) and the removal and installation procedures are intended for authorized service technicians only.

-- 5. Press and hold the power button for 20 seconds to drain the flea power. - 6.
-Install the battery. - 7.
-Install the base cover. - 8.
-Connect the power adapter to your computer. - 9.
-Turn on your computer. - NOTE: For more information about performing a hard reset, search in the Knowledge Base Resource at Dell Support Site.
+- 5. Press and hold the power button for 20 seconds to drain the flea power.

+- 6. Install the battery.

+- 7. Install the base cover.

+- 8. Connect the power adapter to the computer.

+- 9. Turn on the computer.

+NOTE: For more information about performing a hard reset, search in the Knowledge Base Resource at the Dell Support Site.

-Getting help and contacting Dell Technologies
+Getting help and contacting Dell